unicode-org/icu4x/components/normalizer/trie-value-format.md

 The character is a starter (CCC == 0) that decomposes to itself: The 31 lower bits set to zero.
 (Bit 31 may be set to 1, but bit 30 cannot.)

 REPLACEMENT CHARACTER: Bit 31 set to 1 and all others set to zero.
 This in an exception to the above item in order to allow catching UTF-8 errors as a side effect of a passthrough check.
-(This requires masking bit 31 off in `properties.rs` to report U+FFFD as having the default decomposition.)

 The character is a non-starter (CCC != 0) that decomposes to itself: The highest bit is set to 1, the rest of the high half is set to zeros, the second-least-significant byte is 0xD8, and the least-significant byte is the CCC value.